JakobKoempel/Data_Visualisation_Fs_Charting/data_Visualisation_with_Fs_Charting/line_chart_basic/README.md

 System.Windows.Forms.Application.Run(c.ShowChart())
 ```

-We can make more line charts and combine hem into one by storing all of them into a list and use this list in the constructor
+We can make more line charts and combine them into one by storing all of them into a list and use this list in the constructor
 of Chart.Combine.

 ```fsharp